Restoring Wall Materials Changed Using the Material Painter

 | Reference Number: KB-00586 Last Updated: 02-16-2015 02:50 PM

 The information in this article applies to:

-I used the Material Painter to paint different colors and textures on the walls of my structure, and now I can't restore them back to the default materials.
+I used the Material Painter to paint different colors and textures on the walls of my structure, such as my glass shower walls.
 How do I reset the colors and textures to default?

-- The wall materials of an individual room can also be overridden on a wall-by-wall basis on the Materials tab of the Wall Specification dialog.
+- Individual Walls - The wall materials of an individual room can be overridden on a wall-by-wall basis on the Materials panel of the Wall Specification dialog.

 To restore default materials using the Material Painter

 - In a 3D Camera view that shows the object that you want to change, select 3D> Materials> Material Painter> Material Painter Component Mode .

 For more information on the Material Painter Modes,visit the How to use the Material Painter modes article listed in the Related Articles section.

 - In the Select Material dialog, check the Use default Material box and click OK.

 - Then, click on the surface in 3D that you want to return to its default material, such as each of the Pony Walls with materials you had previously overwritten.